 According to the NAR 2025 Profile of Home Buyers and Sellers, 68% of sellers and 52% of buyers find their real estate agent through a referral or by using an agent from a prior transaction.
 This single data point establishes referral and sphere-of-influence business as the dominant lead source by conversion rate across all channels.
+The lead-source ranking also shapes how listing acquisition works specifically: the four-channel listing system at how to get listings: the complete system shows how SOI sits alongside expired outreach, FSBO follow-up, and geographic farming as the integrated pipeline that produces 20-plus listings per year.
 Not all lead sources perform equally, and the following table compares the most common real estate lead generation channels by cost, conversion rate, and typical ROI, with referral-based business anchoring the top of every meaningful metric.
+Social media-sourced leads have their own conversion mechanics distinct from paid or referral channels, documented in the best social media strategy for real estate agents reference, which covers the DM-to-appointment system that determines whether the channel produces closings or just engagement metrics.
+The platform-distribution context behind these channel rankings (Zillow Premier Agent fee escalation and ChatGPT inbound) is documented at how Zillow uses AI and what agents should do.

 | Lead Source | Cost per Lead | Conversion Rate | Notes |